The Confirmation Url Is Invalid or Has Already Been Used Please Signup Again

 Handle permissions

-If y'all recall, at the beginning of this tutorial, we decided that "unconfirmed users can log in but they should be immediately redirected to a page - let'south call the road /unconfirmed
+If y'all recall, at the beginning of this tutorial, we decided that "unconfirmed users can log in but they should be immediately redirected to a page - let'south call the road /unconfirmed - reminding users that they need to ostend their business relationship before they can access the application".

 So, we need to-